 I currently work on the LHCb experiment at CERN.
-The universe is full of matter and surprisingly little antimatter.
+Have you noticed that the universe is full of matter and surprisingly little antimatter?
 Why this is so is one of the main questions the scientists of the LHCb experiment hope to answer.

 - David is a library which simulates the interaction of charged particles with matter.

 - Fes is a no frills logbook geared towards triathlon training which runs inside IPython.

 - The Toys repository contains a collection of short scripts, usually exploring one or two ideas each.

 Unfortunately a lot of the software I write is private to the collaborations I work with :(

 Currently I live near Geneva, Switzerland.
 I have lived in:

 - Manchester, England

 - Chicago, USA